PHPAdam/PHPAdam.github.io/_posts/2020-8-13-robo-advisers-dont-exist.md

 The FCA has made moves to make Execution Only easier.
 This would not be "RoboAdvice" but "RoboExecution".
 As detailed in the [CP19/17] consultation paper.
 The FCA's [PS18/27] also made it easier for like-for-like remortgages to be execution-only.

 So it's not unexpected that we may eventually see some kind of RoboBroker.
 Though given the emphasis on humans in these Online Brokers marketing (Habito: "Humans that work for you", Trussle: ""personal mortgage adviser").

 Do clients want a robot?
 Or a Human?

+Those said said Robot before, seem to have changed their minds..

 [1]: https://www.ftadviser.com/2016/04/14/mortgages/habito-offers-quick-fixes-SSLBRoV346CleI3CdM0yyI/article.html